buildownai/buildown.ai/content/book/chapter_7/build_a_knowldege_graph.md

   - language models
 ---

-In this chapter, you'll dive into the fascinating world of building a knowledge graph.
-We’ll explore how to represent information as interconnected entities and relationships, which can be incredibly useful for tasks like answering questions or making recommendations.
+In this chapter, you will learn the exciting process of building a knowledge graph.
+A knowledge graph is like a web of interconnected ideas where each idea (or entity) has its own unique identity and relationships with other ideas.

-You'll learn how to use a language model to automatically extract entities from text, storing them as nodes in your graph with unique identifiers, names, and descriptions.
-Additionally, you'll discover how to capture the relationships between these entities as edges, detailing their types and descriptions.
+We'll start by using a powerful tool called a language model to automatically find and extract entities from text.
+These entities are then stored as nodes in our graph, complete with their unique identifiers, names, and descriptions.
+The connections between these entities, known as relationships or edges, will also be captured and described.

-We’ll walk through the process of extracting entities and relations using a generic approach that can handle various types of entities without needing detailed instructions for each one.
-You'll also see how to store this information in SurrealDB, taking advantage of its schemaless data modeling capabilities to easily manage nodes (entities) and edges (relationships).
+The chapter dives into the technical details of how this extraction happens, including a system prompt that guides the language model on what to look for when analyzing text.
+You'll see examples of how to format your requests to the language model and handle its responses using JSON schemas.

+Next, we’ll explore storing these entities and relationships in SurrealDB, a flexible database designed for handling graph data.
+We will walk through creating nodes (entities) and edges (relationships), ensuring that our knowledge graph is robust and ready for use.

-By the end of this chapter, you’ll have a solid understanding of how to build a knowledge graph that provides context and enhances the language model's ability to answer questions accurately.
-Dive in and see how powerful these graphs can be!
+By the end of this chapter, you'll have a solid understanding of how to build your own knowledge graph from scratch, opening up possibilities for applications like intelligent question answering systems or recommendation engines.
+Dive in and discover the power of interconnected data!